ValentinKolb/dKV/Readme.md

 #### Creating an RPC Client

-Client applications can communicate with dKV servers using the RPC layer:
+Client applications can communicate with dKV servers using the RPC shell:

 ```go
 package main